jasonhyang/OforiAnyinam/RNA Sequencing/README.md

 - GCF_000195955.2_ASM19595v2_genomic.gtf
 - process_reads.sh

-This R notebook file can be used to replicate the analysis on quantile normalization.
+This R  file can be used to replicate the analysis on quantile normalization.
-- qSmooth.nb.html
+- qSmooth.R